mayosen/parser/README.md

 # Web-parser
 A script for searching all the endpoints of the site and building its map.

-There are `test.py` module to test performance and the correctness of `scan_page()` work, and experimental `asyncho.py` module to request page asynchronously.
+There are `test.py` module to test performance and the correctness of scanning, and experimental `asyncho.py` module to request page asynchronously.

 ### Example
 The following code: